skeiser/OO-Demo/README.md

 # Dependency Inversion Principle

-- Strategy Pattern

-Cohesion
-Coupling

-Testing on OO
+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions.